Modeling Text with Decision Forests using Categorical-Set Splits: Background and Related Work

-\textbf{\BagOfWords} replaces a categorical-set feature with a histogram: the count of occurrences of each term in the vocabulary $D$.
+\textbf{\BagOfWords}, for example, replaces a categorical-set feature with a histogram: the count of occurrences of each term given a vocabulary $D$.
 More precisely, a feature value $X \subset D$ is replaced with a set of numerical features $\{f_i\}_{i=1}^{|D|}$ with $f_i = | X \cap \{ d_i \} |$ where $d_i \in D$ is a term in the vocabulary.
+Here we abuse the notion of a set and allow terms to occur repeatedly in $X$.

+\textbf{\Shingling}~\cite{manning2008} is a distance between sets of n-grams used in Information Retrieval.
+Shingling can be used to convert a categorical-set feature $X \subset D$ into a set of numerical features: $\{f_i\}_{i=1}^{k}$ with $f_i = \min_{x \in X} h(x, h_i)$, $h(\cdot)$ a hash function, and $h_i$ a random seed.
+This approach is related to MinHash~\cite{broder2000Minhash} and Bloom filters~\cite{bloom1970CACM}.

 A \textbf{fixed pre-trained representation}, also known as fixed pre-trained embedding, projects every term individually~\cite{mikolov2013,pennington2014}, or the set of terms as a whole~\cite{devlin2019}, into a multi-dimensional dense vector space where terms that are ``close'' in the original representation---for some implicit or explicit definition of closeness---are also close in the target space.
 Such functions can be learned with a neural network using back-propagation~\cite{devlin2019} or other algorithms~\cite{pennington2014} capable of learning intermediate representations.